 If you can, Modernista is a cool bar that often has the Moonglow Burlesque shows (I used to dance with them - it's a really good show!)

-How long are you there for?
-11 months ago
+How long are you there for? about 1 year ago

 Walk through Hutong areas.